 For additional pointers and considerations specific to your camera model, please consult your camera’s purchasing manual.

 Cold weather and electronic devices don’t mix.
 In addition to battery issues, the chill can crack or damage the effectiveness of internal components, making the device inoperable.
 As with other item types, keep electronics at room temperature to protect.

 Cars kept outside of your garage become subject to ice, snow and freezing temperatures.
 These aren’t exactly ideal conditions for your engine!
 The cold makes the engine work harder and oil thicker.
 It can even impact tire pressure.

 Don’t leave your item’s condition up to chance.
 Maintain control of storage temperatures via climate-controlled units, and enjoy use for years to come.

 For more on picking the perfect place to store for the season, read our post: What is a Climate-Controlled Unit?
 What Does It Look Like?

-Which items will you protect from the cold this winter?
+Which items will you protect from the cold this fall and winter?
 Share with us in the comment section below.